-Under the Australian Law, before couples can validly apply for divorce, it is required that they live separately for at least 12 months following the breakdown of marriage.In dismissing divorce cases, the court also takes note of the place where the divorce decree is obtained and the nationalities of the parties involved.
-It should be noted that Australia is not the only country that grants divorce.
+Under the Australian Law, before couples can validly apply for divorce, it is required that they live separately for at least 12 months following the breakdown of the marriage.In dismissing divorce cases, the court also takes note of the place where the divorce decree is obtained and the nationalities of the parties involved.
+It should be noted that Australia is not the only country that grants a divorce.

 In determining the validity of the divorce decree in another country, the court follows certain procedures.
 First, the court has to determine which of the party are the respondent and applicant.
 Second, the law prescribes that an overseas decree will be considered valid if the respondent was a national of the overseas jurisdiction on the date he obtained the divorce decree.

 If the divorce decree is valid in another country, the divorce shall also be deemed valid in Australia.

 If the couples have properties that need to be divided, the law that will govern the property division will be that of the other country or the court that sanctioned the divorce especially if the property is located overseas.
 Regardless if the couples are living in Australia, the Australian court cannot exercise its jurisdiction over the properties of the couples situated in other places, provided that one of the parties or both is not Australian citizens or that the respondent is an alien.

 The divorce application that is filed by the other party in Australia, after there has been a valid divorce decree from another country may be dismissed by the Australian Courts.
 If the divorce decree is not valid in another country, then the Australian party can validly apply for divorce in Australia.